IndieBase

 Overview

-An event represents a single operational deployment: a race weekend, a music festival, a sporting fixture.
-Once you've created an event, you can log jobs (incidents and calls) against it, assign crews to it, and track everything that happens on the day from a single screen.
+Once saved, you can log jobs against the event, assign crews to it, and track everything that happens on the day from a single screen.
+Events are scoped to your current team, so only your team's members will see what you create.

 Before You Start